Application of topical products prior to dermarolling can introduce immunogenic particles

 The adverse reaction my client had to the topical solution placed on the skin was at a time of maximal barrier function disruption; This is especially true within the first 24 hours; the early phase of healing.

 Michelle from New Zealand wrote: Initaly my treatment was ok, the worst part seems to be the aftercare from the provider who pushed Retin-A on to me and Vitamin C, although my skin immediately flared up I continued to use as recommended as I thought this was part of the aftercare treatment.
 As a result, I now suffer histamine intolerance and constantly battle with perioral dermatitis flareups.
 I was finally approved antibiotics and non-corticosteroid Eilidel topical to stop the rashes.
 Two years after my microneedling nightmare, my skin still looks like it has been dragged through gravel.
 I really am at such a loss, I have lost all my confidence and my beauty has never recovered.

-Less is best when it comes to ingredients used with derma rolling
+Less is best when it comes to needling ingredients

-It makes sense then, that the ingredients you use on your skin should be kept to a minimal – such as using a high molecular weight hyaluronic acid (see below).
+It makes sense then, that the ingredients you use on your skin should be carefully selected to avoid a negative outcome.

-Within the industry, there is a school of thought, that because the channels are open immediately after derma rolling, that the products applied during and after treatment are there for the express purpose of infusion; we believe this is completely wrong, as more and more people are referred to the clinic, with skin problems and systemic illnesses as a result of needling and the recommended products used, which are just too active at the time of maximum barrier disruption.
+Within the industry, there is a school of thought that because the channels are open immediately after dermarolling, the products applied during and after treatment are there for the express purpose of infusion.
+We believe this is completely wrong, as more and more people are referred to our clinic with skin problems and systemic illnesses as a result of needling.
+The recommended products used are just too active at a time of maximum barrier disruption.

 As a result, a number of those clients have required serious treatment involving intravenous antibiotics, steroids, and immunosuppressive drugs.
 Symptoms include rashes, erythematous papules that form into plaques, fever, and erythema nodosum.